Chart Color Schemes

 St Helens Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of St Helens Park is around 6,768.
-This reflects an increase of 121 people since the 2021 Census, which reported a population of 6,647.
-The change is inferred from AreaSearch's estimation of the resident population at 6,753 following examination of the latest ERP data release by ABS (June 2024) and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,311 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 59.0% of overall population gains during recent periods in the suburb of St Helens Park.
+Based on ABS population updates and new addresses validated by AreaSearch, as of Nov 2025, St Helens Park's estimated population is around 7,183.
+This reflects an increase of 536 people since the 2021 Census, which reported a population of 6,647.
+The change is inferred from AreaSearch's resident population estimate of 6,978 following examination of ABS's ERP data release in Jun 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,392 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+St Helens Park's growth rate of 8.1% since the 2021 census exceeded the state's rate of 7.6%.
+Population growth was primarily driven by natural growth contributing approximately 59.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, the suburb is expected to grow by 384 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.1% in total over the 17 years.
+Future population trends indicate an increase just below the median of statistical areas analysed by AreaSearch, with the area expected to increase by 385 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 0.9% in total over the 17 years.

 Frequently Asked Questions - Population